Facebook Ads Insights Tool

 Introduction

-Australia’s cost per app install (CPI) tracked well below the global benchmark for most of the year, with an early spike followed by a steady slide into year-end lows.
-The standout contrasts: a March surge, a mid-year reset, and an unusually soft Q4 that moved against the typical global pattern of rising costs.
+Australia’s app install costs told a two-act story: a brief surge early in the year, followed by a decisive slide that left the market well below global levels for most of 2025.
+While the global benchmark climbed into a mid-year peak and stayed elevated through Q4, Australia reset lower from August onward, closing the year at its most affordable point.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Australia compared to the global benchmark.

 The story in the data